rguerreiro/express-device/README.md

 To install it you only need to do:

-    $ npm install express-device

-Case you're using [express](http://expressjs.com/) 2.x.x you should install version 0.1.2:

-    $ npm install express-device@0.1.2
+    $ npm install express-device@0.3.13

-express-device is built on top of [express](http://expressjs.com/) framework.
+express-device is built on top of [express](http://expressjs.com/) framework v3.x.x.
 Here's an example on how to configure express to use it:

 ```javascript
 var device = require('express-device');